opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     1. Select the cell in the Xsheet/Timeline where the drawing is exposed.

-    2. Use the tools to edit it in the viewer.
+    2. Use the tools to edit it in the Viewer.

 .. tip:: **To select several cells:**